 Archaeological Museum in Kos, Greece

-The Archeological Museum of Kos is housed in a neoclassical well-preserved building that was designed in 1935.
-That time the Italians were ruling Kos and all the Dodecanese islands.
-Situated in Eleftherias square, the museum stands out for its architecture.
-It hosts several findings which came to light during the excavations around Kos, Rhodes and smaller Dodecanese islands in the late 20th and the early 21st century.
-Most archeological findings cover a long period from the ancient till the post-Roman and Hellenistic times.
-The most impressive exhibits include beautiful mosaics, statues from the ancient site of Asklepeion, an extensive collection of prehistoric pottery and metallic objects, exhibits from a tomb of a young athlete dating back to the 3rd century B.C, coins, anaglyphs with various representations and many other items.
-Frequently the museum organizes educational programs for students and other groups in order to familiarize with the history of the island.
+Kos Museums - The Archaeological Museum in Kos, Greece is housed in an impeccably preserved neoclassical building designed in 1935 during the Italian rule over Kos and the Dodecanese islands.
+Located in Eleftherias Square, the museum's architecture is striking and it displays numerous findings unearthed during excavations on Kos, Rhodes, and neighbouring Dodecanese islands from the late 20th and early 21st centuries.
+These archaeological discoveries span a significant period from ancient to post-Roman and Hellenistic times.
+The museum boasts remarkable exhibits including exquisite mosaics, ancient statues from Asklepeion, a vast collection of prehistoric pottery and metal objects, artefacts from a 3rd-century B.C. tomb of a young athlete, coins, anaglyphs, and a host of other items.
+The museum frequently arranges educational programmes for students and groups to familiarize them with the island's rich history.